drinkingisard/eleven_pants/README.md

 # eleven_pants
-[Eleven pants] when I pack too much for a short trip
+[eleven pants] when I pack too much for a short trip